 Read carefully.
-Not 3D prints, but as in the entire T-shirt itself (fabric and all) 3D printed.
+Not 3D prints, but as in the entire T-shirt itself (fabric and all), 3D printed.
 This idea came across when I ran into the dress designer Michael Schmidt and architect Francis Bitoni printed for Dita Von Teese.
 The dress is made out of nylon and embellished with 12,000 Swarovski crystals.
 If a 3D printer can produce such a complex gown, how hard can a T-shirt be?

 Made out of oranges

-Italian startup Orange Fiber has found a way to reuse waste from oranges and other citrus fruits and turn them into fabric.
-There are no news of when the materials will be up for sale, but earlier this year the company led by Adriana Santanocito and Enrica Arena was one of the proposals recognised during the Global Change Awards by the H&M Conscious Foundation, meaning great things are probably still to come.
+Italian startup Orange Fiber has found a way to reuse waste from oranges and other citrus fruits and turn them into a fabric.
+There is no news of when the materials will be up for sale, but earlier this year the company led by Adriana Santanocito and Enrica Arena was one of the proposals recognised during the Global Change Awards by the H&M Conscious Foundation, meaning great things are probably still to come.

 Fabrics that change colours are nothing new.
 Do you remember those T-shirts from the 90’s?
 But now technology has gotten to the point that garments will change shade depending on the wearer’s mood.
-This dress presented by designer Lauren Bowker works with tiny pixel-like lights that turn red and yellow when the user is exited and blue and green when he/she is relaxed.
+The dress presented by designer Lauren Bowker works with tiny pixel-like lights that turn red and yellow when the user is exited and blue and green when he/she is relaxed.
 The only bad thing?
 It will be a lot harder to hide your contempt from your boss.

-Running out of battery wouldn’t be such a drama if you had more options rather than just a charger — like lets say a T-shirt?
+Running out of battery wouldn’t be such a drama if you had more options rather than just a charger — like let’s say a T-shirt?
 Dutch designer Pauline Van Dongen has designed garments that can do just that.
 Thanks to cleverly positioned solar panels, these clothes absorb sunlight that can later be transferred into devices like smartphones.

 We already talked about illuminating clothes on this list, but this one is different as it doesn’t work with LED lights.
-One of our favourites brands, Illuminated Apparel has created a T-shirt that’s basically a canvas where you can draw anything you want with glowing ink.
+One of our favourites brands, Illuminated Apparel has created a personalised T-shirt that’s basically a canvas where you can draw anything you want with glowing ink.
 Pretty cool, huh?

-T-shirts that read your vital signs
+Personalised T-shirts that read your vital signs

 In the future, the 2010’s will be referred to as the years of wearable technology — we just called it!
-Thanks to gadgets like the iWatch and fancy headphones by Will.i.am the running decade is all about decking out in high tech and looking cool while doing it.
+Thanks to gadgets like the iWatch and fancy headphones by Will.i.am the running decade is all about decking out in high-tech and looking cool while doing it.
 Among the many brands that are offering vital-sings-reading gadgets, today we’re highlighting Sensoria and its smart T-shirt in particular.
 This tee will give you all of the necessary information you’ll need to take your training to the next level.